NdubuakuMiracle/analysing-students-mental-health-in-japan/README.md

 ### Conclusions
 - International students face greater mental health challenges due to factors like cultural adaptation and social connectedness.
 - Length of stay correlates with mental health outcomes, but the relationship varies across different scores.

----

-Let me know if you'd like me to refine the summary further or include additional insights!